Everything we do is for the betterment of our people and planet.

-Formed in 2001 through a partnership with McWhinney and McStain Neighborhoods, the HPEC offers educational programs for the members of our community, demonstrates restorative examples of land-stewardship, native plants and wildlife habitat, and supports local developers, planners, consultants and residents on sustainable design.
+Formed in 2001 through a partnership with McWhinney and McStain Neighborhoods, HPEC offers educational programs for the members of our community, demonstrates restorative examples of land-stewardship for native plant and wildlife habitat, and supports local developers, planners, consultants and residents on sustainable design.

 New buildings are built with energy-efficient designs, construction waste recycling and low-impact practices.